mmiele/TechnicalNotes/AuthoringNotes.md

 ### Multiple Pull Requests

-You cna opme multiple Pull Requests in the same branch.
+You can open multiple Pull Requests in the same branch.

 ## Tools